 Learn to use Visual Studio, Visual Studio Online, Application Insights and Team Foundation Server to decrease rework, increase transparency into your application and increase the rate at which you can ship high quality software throughout the application lifecycle

-This blog post is part of a series on breakpoints in the Visual Studio debugger.
+This blog post is part of a series on breakpoints in the Visual Studio debugger and has been updated to reflect the experience in Visual Studio 2015.
 In this post, we will show the function breakpoints feature of Visual Studio and how this feature can be used to save you time while debugging.

 Let’s say that you want the debugger to stop in a specific function, but this function has a lot of overloads.
 One option would be to go through the code and set breakpoints on all of the overloads individually.
 If there are a lot of overloads, this could be quite time consuming.
 Another option is to use function breakpoints.